openagri-eu/Geodatabase_OpenAgri/README.md

 **Citation Guidelines**

-Users of this dataset are required to cite the article *"Geospatial Framework for Assessing the Suitability and Demand for Agricultural Digital Solutions in Europe: A Tool for Informed Decision-Making"* in any publication or project utilizing this data.
+Users of this dataset are required to cite the article *"Chalazas, T.; Koukourikos, A.; Bauwens, J.; Berkvens, N.; Van Beek, J.; Kalatzis, N.; Papadopoulos, G.; Ilias, P.; Marianos, N.; Brewster, C. Geospatial Framework for Assessing the Suitability and Demand for Agricultural Digital Solutions in Europe: A Tool for Informed Decision-Making.
+ISPRS Int.
+J. Geo-Inf.
+2025, 14, 185. https://doi.org/10.3390/ijgi14050185"* in any publication or project utilizing this data.
 Additionally, detailed references to the original databases from which the environmental, socio-economic, and connectivity variables were sourced are provided in the article and this documentation.